arangodb/docs/3.5/indexing-ttl.md

     { "creationDate" : 1550165973 }

-This document will be indexed with a reference timepoint value of `1550165973`, which translates to the human-readable date/time `2019-02-14T17:39:33.000Z`.
+This document will be indexed with a reference point in time value of `1550165973`, which translates to the human-readable date/time `2019-02-14T17:39:33.000Z`.
 The document will expire 600 seconds afterwards, which is at timestamp `1550166573` (or `2019-02-14T17:49:33.000Z` in the human-readable version).
 From that point on, the